-RealFlight is a commercial flight simulator with a 3D view, and ability to design and test custom vehicles.
+RealFlight is a commercial flight simulator with a 3D view, and the ability to design and test custom vehicles.

-- Start RealFlight (it should look exactly like regular RealFlight, there is no way to visually determine the difference)
+Start RealFlight (it should look exactly like regular RealFlight, there is no way to visually determine the difference)

-- Select Aircraft, Select Aircraft, open “Custom Aircraft” section and select “Quadcopter X - direct throttle”.
+Select Aircraft (under “Fly” in Evolution), Select Aircraft, (open “Custom Aircraft” section in Realflight) and select “QuadcopterX-flightaxis”.
 In the current state, the RC inputs come straight from the stick so it is not flyable.

 From within RealFlight, Reduce graphics options to improve performance:

-On the real-flight controller press the red “reset” button to reset the vehicle’s attitude and position and initialise the connection with SITL.
+On the real-flight controller press the red “reset” button, or PC’s space bar, to reset the vehicle’s attitude and position and initialize the connection with SITL.